You can lead a horse to water ...

 When horses were fed a hay-only diet, more than three-quarters (77%) of the water in the GIT was found in the large colon (hind gut), compared with only two-thirds (65%) water when fed a ‘complete’ feed including grain.
 The amount of water in the colon is important because there are several narrowings, or ‘flexures’, where impaction / blockages could occur – resulting in colic.

-• Offer ad-lib warm water (ideally 20oC) from two containers, in case of soiling or spillage
+- Offer ad-lib warm water (ideally 68 F) from two containers, in case of soiling or spillage

-Finally, behaviour indicative of stress is not ‘normal’ during any season.
+Finally, behavior indicative of stress is not ‘normal’ during any season.

 How can Haygain help?